tassled-wobbegong/schemu/README.md

 # no-more-query
-A tool to quick and visually create SQL tables
+A tool to quickly and visually create SQL tables